THE ULTIMATE AND REVOLUTIONARY GUIDE TO BLOGGING

 What kind of content are you conversant with?
 The content of your blog plays a great role in creating an impression of who you are to your readers.
 Apart from knowing what to write, you need to come up with unique and creative ways of developing your content.
 Most readers relate more to content that is realistic and conversational.

 How many pictures can you attach to each post to liven it up and make it easier to relate to?
 How often are you going to post?
 More importantly, in a space of five minutes, will your audience catch the drift of what you are trying to say?
-Answering such questions prove effective in developing a unique blogging style and strategy.
+Answering such questions proves effective in developing a unique blogging style and strategy.

 Readers love to feel like they are a part of your blog.
 You need to constantly make them feel they are invited to the conversation.
 You can say things like “What do you think?”
 “What would you have done if you were in my shoes?” etc. This sends a signal to your readers that they are welcome to relate to you as well as take an active part in your blog.

 One great way of also coming up with fresh content is by constantly reading on what others are writing.
-Apart from giving you fresh ideas, it also helps to build your vocabulary and makes you a more skilful writer.
+Apart from giving you fresh ideas, it also helps to build your vocabulary and makes you a more skillful writer.
 Also, constantly check out what other bloggers are up to, so you have an idea of what your ‘competition’ is doing.

 A blog cannot be half of what it should be without readers.
 Just like you serve a plate of a delicious meal after it is cooked, you need to alert your readers that ‘dinner is served!’.

 There are many ways of creating awareness of a blog.
 Social media plays a huge role in effectively spreading the word.
-Be it Facebook, Twitter, LinkedIn etc. you need to get interactive with your target audience.
+Be it Facebook, Twitter, LinkedIn, etc. you need to get interactive with your target audience.

 Feedback from your readers helps you to know how you are doing and what you can do to improve.
 For blogging platforms like Word Press, you have the option of inserting social media plugins, ranging from Facebook to Pinterest.
 These plugins offer readers a quick and easy way of sharing your posts, while it is still hot and spicy.